Post-quantum steering is a stronger-than-quantum resource for information processing: Discussion

+\bel{In this work we explored the scope of post-quantum steering as a stronger-than-quantum resource for information processing.
+We particularly focused the search on tasks beyond device-independent ones or those that ultimately rely on Bell correlations (such as random access codes \cite{RAC1,RAC2} or device-independent quantum key distribution): we aimed at finding tasks that intrinsically leveraged quantum systems and non-classical steering.
+We discovered that remote state preparation of qubits systems provides a friendly proof-of-principle of a general phenomenology: steering assemblages in the instrumental scenario serve as a resource for the task, and post-quantum assemblages perform better than quantum ones at it.
+This is the first time that post-quantum steering -- as opposed to post-quantum Bell non-classicality -- has been identified as a resource powering information processing which can provably outperform quantum theory. }

-In this work we defined a new generalised probabilistic theory, that we call Witworld, by combining classical, quantum, and Boxworld systems in a simple mathematical way, via the max tensor product.
-The intuitive formulation of Witworld allowed us to present its powerful post-quantum features in an accessible way: one can readily see how post-quantum Bell nonlocality, post-quantum Steering, and post-quantum states emerge within Witworld.
-Remarkably, these post-quantum features still emerge even if we do not make use of the Boxworld systems, i.e., even when the local systems are simply quantum.
+In order to prove our claims, we defined a generalised probabilistic theory, that we call Witworld, by combining classical, quantum, and Boxworld systems in a simple mathematical way, via the max tensor product.
+The intuitive formulation of Witworld allowed us to present its powerful post-quantum features in an accessible way: one can readily see how post-quantum Bell nonlocality, post-quantum steering, and post-quantum states emerge within Witworld. \bel{The task of remote state preparation can be studied diagrammatically within Witworld, and by doing so we showed how the post-quantum assemblages allowed by the theory makes Witworld perform better at it than quantum theory does. }

-As a proof-of-principle, we further presented an information theoretic task at which Witworld performs better than Quantum theory.
-This task is that of Remote State Preparation.
-Crucially, the post-quantum advantage provided by Witworld stems from the enlarged set of operations allowed on local quantum systems, and hence cannot be powered solely by Boxworld.
-We leave it as an open question whether other previously defined GPTs (e.g., Refs.~\cite{barnum2020composites,hefford2020hyper}) may provide such an advantage for this information processing task.
-Moreover, we were able to identify the resource that powers this post-quantum advantage on Remote State Preparation: post-quantum steering assemblages in the instrumental scenario.
-This is the first time that post-quantum steering -- as opposed to post-quantum Bell non-classicality -- has been identified as a resource powering information processing which can provably outperform quantum theory.
+\bel{A feature of Witworld is that, even though it is built in part on quantum systems, it does not contain quantum theory as a subtheory: there are tasks, such as quantum teleportation, that quantum theory can perform whilst Witworld cannot.
+The reason for this is the choice of composition rule: Witworld composes via the max tensor product, and hence no entangling measurements are allowed in the theory.
+Nonetheless, Witworld remarkably succeeds at reproducing all the quantum entangled states, quantum steering assemblages, and quantum correlations in Bell scenarios.
+That is, for the non-classical phenomena usually leveraged in quantum information tasks, Witworld is \bel{at least} as good as quantum theory at \bel{manifesting} them. }